-Coffee Farm Tours
+Coffee and Tea Farm Tours

-Coffee Farm Tours
+Coffee and Tea Farm Tours

 East Africa offers a rich variety of cultural experiences with plenty of involvement with local villages.
 Travellers often get the opportunity to learn about Maasai, Samburu, Turkana, batwa, Swahili and other communities and take part in activities.
 It’s often possible to visit schools, do a village visit on market day or walk with the herds when going out to pasture in the morning.